juniorsundar/pkms/lgsq/pages/Caltech-TII Collaboration.md

 		- **Controller**
 			- ![controller.png](../assets/controller_1714475986120_0.png)
 			- Uses the `attacked` and `gt` versions of `vehicle_local_position` to generate a controller input.
-			- Int his example, we are using a velocity controller - it can also accommodate acceleration controls.
+			- In this example, we are using a velocity controller - it can also accommodate acceleration controls.
 			- Basic averaging operation is used to merge the `gt` with the `attacked` EKF outputs.
 			- ```cpp
 			  VehicleLocalPosition reference;